Boletellus obscurecoccineus: Similar species

 Similar-looking African collections initially reported as Boletellus obscurecoccineus have been redescribed as Boletellus rubrolutescens.
 The North American and European species Boletus rubellus has colouration that is somewhat similar to B. obscurecoccineus, but it lacks the scaly stem of the latter.

 Habitat and distribution

 The distribution includes Korea, New Guinea, Java, Borneo, Japan, and Taiwan.
 Within Australia, the rhubarb bolete has been recorded from southwestern Western Australia, and the southeast of New South Wales, and into Victoria and Tasmania.

 The rhubarb bolete is an ectomycorrhizal species, found in the leaf litter of eucalyptus forests in Australia, and with oak and other deciduous trees in Asia.
 Fruit bodies appear over the summer and autumn, from July to November.

-Despite its English name, whether this mushroom is safe to eat is unknown; however, the boletes are not a deadly poisonous mushroom variety, although many individuals get gastrointestinal distress from certain species, particularly species with red pigmentation.
+Despite its English name, whether this mushroom is safe to eat is unknown.
+While there are no known species of inedible boletes that are deadly poisonous, there are many species of red-pigmented boletes that will cause gastrointestinal distress if eaten.